yousefelassal/quote-cron/README.md

 > Nature and books belong to the eyes that see them.

 > Your vision will become clear only when you can look into your own heart.
 Who looks outside, dreams, who looks inside, awakes.

+> When we are no longer able to change a situation - we are challenged to change ourselves.